Chapter 321 — Knowledge and Notice

 Administrative Dissolution

-The Secretary of State can dissolve a partnership that fails to file its annual renewal.
+The Secretary of State must administratively dissolve a limited partnership that fails to deliver a required …

 321.0810